MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 This panel is the same panel we explored under the previous options except for one difference: **The Customer Profile entity will automatically be selected as your starting entitiy**.
 Morvoer, this default selection can't be changed.

 ### Step3: Choosing Related Entities
+Once completing step one, you can expect to see the following screen:

+// 5

+Within this screen we will complete steps 3-5 in the Measure definition process.

+First you should decide whether additional entities are needed as part of your measure definition.
+One example might be creating an expression that will be based on attributes from two or more different entities (we will explore that use case in step 4).

+In order to choose additional entities, simply click the **Add new entity** button and pick the entitites of your interest:

+// 6

+**Note**: You can only select entities which have relationships to your base entity.
+If you havn't define relationships yet, make sure to read the **Relationships** section.

 ### Step4: Calculating a Variable
+Ths step is accessable via the **Add new variable** button:

+// 7

+Upon clicking it, you should reach the **Variable Definition Panel**:

+// 8

+Let's explore the steps you should complete in this panel:
+1. Giving you variable a name: You can give your variable a recognizable name
+2. Clicking the Expression area:

+// 9

+3. Choosing a field from the fields shown to the right:

+// 10

+4. Typing an expression in the expression area while choosing more fields (**Note**: At this point we only support arithmathic expressions)

+// 11

+5. Clicking **Done**.

 ### Step5: Summarizing
+In this final step we will decide how to aggragate our measure.

+**Step1:** Click **Add new dimension**: That will open the *Summarize* type of aggragate.  ...
+If you do wish to have that aggragate, those are the selections you should fill:
+**Summarize**
+**Entity**
+**Field**
+**As**
+**Display Name**

+**Step2 (optional):**: Add more **summarize** dimensions by clicking **Add new measure**

+**Step 3**: Click **Add new Dimension**: That will open the *Group by* type of aggragate.  ....
+If you do wish to have this aggragate, those are the selections you should fill:
+**Group by**
+**Field**
+**Bucket**
+**As**
+**Display Name**

 ### Viewing and Editing your Measures